AlixSil/data-viz/README.md

 # data-viz
 This repo will eventually be a ressource for good data-viz techniques and tips in R.

+ THIS REPOSITORY IS STILL A WORK IN PROGRESS

 ## Currently planned :
 - data viz principles (how to choose the type of graph, axis labelled, proportionnality of ink, one plot per idea, etc ...)
 - ggplot2 basic explanations